gofiber/fiber/addon/retry/README.md

 # Retry Addon

 Retry addon for [Fiber](https://github.com/gofiber/fiber) designed to apply retry mechanism for unsuccessful network operations.
-This addon uses exponential backoff algorithm with jitter.
+This addon uses an exponential backoff algorithm with jitter.
 It calls the function multiple times and tries to make it successful.
-If all calls are failed, then, it returns error.
+If all calls are failed, then, it returns an error.
 It adds a jitter at each retry step because adding a jitter is a way to break synchronization across the client and avoid collision.

 ## Table of Contents